 - 1 large garlic clove, peeled and minced

-- 3 medium organic red potatoes, scrubbed well and quartered
+- 3 medium organic red or white potatoes, scrubbed well and quartered

 - 2 cups good quality beef stock, homemade or store bought